Beyond Black Friday: How Elastic GigCX Keeps Contact Centres Performing at Peak All Year Long

 4. Flexibility and Agility

-The elastic nature of GigCX ensures the workforce scales up during peaks and down during lulls, matching buyers’ volumes precisely and efficiently.
+The elastic nature of GigCX ensures the workforce expands during peaks and contracts during lulls, matching buyers’ volumes precisely and efficiently.

 5. Diversity and Inclusion

-Cross-border hiring supports more inclusive teams, bringing fresh perspectives and multilingual capabilities that enhance global support.
+Cross-border hiring facilitates more inclusive teams, bringing fresh perspectives and multilingual capabilities that enhance global support.

 Challenges and How to Overcome Them